meltano/handbook/src/_peopleops/communication.md

 ### Writing Style Guidelines

-1. {: #american-english} At Meltano, we use American English as the standard written language.
+1. At Meltano, we use American English as the standard written language.
 1. Do not use rich text, it makes it hard to copy/paste.
 Use Markdown to format text that is stored in a Git repository.
 In Google Docs use "Normal text" using the style/heading/formatting dropdown and paste without formatting.
 1. Don't use ALL CAPS because it [feels like shouting](https://en.wikipedia.org/wiki/All_caps#Association_with_shouting).
 However, there is the [`#all-caps` Slack channel](https://gitlab.slack.com/archives/C01BC085AVB) for your good-natured shouting needs.
 1. We use Unix style (lf) line endings, not Windows style (crlf), please ensure `*.md text eol=lf` is set in the repository's `.gitattributes` and run `git config --global core.autocrlf input` on your client.